-This post features a bit of history of the band and how they got together.
-I will also add a 10cc songs list underneath.
+Welcome to this 10cc songs list article.
+This post features a bit of history of the band and how they got together, as well as a list of their songs.

 How They Got Together

 The group was formed in 1972, it was set up by four experienced Manchester musicians.
 Lol Creme (born on the 19th of September 1947) and Kevin Godley (born on the 7th of October 1945) were in a band called the Sabres and had also been at art school together.
 Eric Stewart (born on the 20th January 1945) and Graham Gouldman (born on the 10th May 1946) had worked with The Mindbenders.